DDJrs2/Discordia-bot-that-fix-Twitter-embeds/README.md

 ## Known issue
 If there's two or more Twitter links in one message, only the first link will be sent.

-If the 'separateOnlyFXTwitterLink' function is not used, the entire user's message will be sent throught the bot, and if there's more than one Twitter link in the message, the bot will keep sending the message until all Twitter links has been FiXed.
+If the 'separateOnlyFXTwitterLink' function is not used, the entire user's message will be sent throught the bot, so if there's more than one Twitter link in the message, the bot will keep sending the message until all Twitter links has been Fixed.